flaturtha/CharlieChan/_murderwiki/the-rational-of-ratiocination.md

 opub_date: 1913
 date: 2016-08-19
 category: murderwiki
-excerpt: "\"Like all Holmes' reasoning the thing seemed simplicity itself when it was once explained.
-He read the thought upon my features, and his smile had a tinge of bitterness.\" &mdash; Dr. Watson"
+excerpt: "&ldquo;Like all Holmes' reasoning the thing seemed simplicity itself when it was once explained.
+He read the thought upon my features, and his smile had a tinge of bitterness.&rdquo; &mdash; Dr. Watson"
 image: /assets/img/murderwiki/Sherlock6.jpg
-caption: "From \'The Adventure of the Greek Interpreter\'.
+caption: "From &lsquo;The Adventure of the Greek Interpreter&rsquo;.
 Engraving by Sidney Paget, a British illustrator who's worked accompanied Doyle's stories in <i>The Strand Magazine</i>.
 September 1893."
 sizeoverride: contain
 genre: The Techniques of the Mystery
 tags: murderwiki, Carolyn Wells, The Techniques of the Mystery